L-Schlosser/TIS3_CapstoneProject/docu/documentation.md

 **Visualization of Model Performance:**

 1. **Best 3 Models Overall:** A time-series plot comparing the three best-performing models against actual prices from 2023 onwards.
 This visualization uses monthly frequency to show clean trend comparisons and extends into the forecast horizon (2026).
-The plot demonstrates how the top models track actual price movements, handle volatility periods, and project future trends.
+The plot demonstrates how the top models track actual price movements, handle volatility periods and project future trends.

+1. **Confidence Interval from Best Model:** A time-series plot showing the best model's forecast with 95% confidence intervals (shaded area).
+The plot displays historical data (2023 onwards) alongside future predictions for 2026.
+The confidence band widens over longer forecast horizons, reflecting increasing uncertainty.
+This visualization helps stakeholders understand forecast reliability and potential price ranges for risk assessment and contingency planning.

-2. **Best Model by Frequency:** Separate plots for the best daily and monthly models show forecast performance at different granularities:
+1. **Best Model by Frequency:** Separate plots for the best daily and monthly models show forecast performance at different granularities:
    - **Daily forecasts:** Capture short-term fluctuations and weekly patterns, useful for operational scheduling.
    - **Monthly forecasts:** Focus on longer-term trends and seasonal patterns, ideal for strategic planning and budgeting.

-3. **Best Model per Family:** A comparative visualization showing the top performer from each modeling approach (baseline, statistical, ML, DL).
+1. **Best Model per Family:** A comparative visualization showing the top performer from each modeling approach (baseline, statistical, ML, DL).
 This helps understand the relative strengths of different methodologies and validates whether sophisticated approaches outperform simpler baselines.

-4. **Residual Analysis:** An actual vs. predicted scatter plot for the best model, showing:
+1. **Residual Analysis:** An actual vs. predicted scatter plot for the best model, showing:
    - How closely predictions align with actual values (points near the diagonal line indicate accurate forecasts)
    - Systematic biases (points consistently above or below the diagonal)
    - Variance patterns (spread of points indicates prediction uncertainty)